iai-group/guidelines/github/Documentation_hosting.md

 ## Workflow

-A GitHub workflow and actions are used to automatically build and host the updated documentation when the `main` branch is updated.
+A GitHub workflow and action are used to automatically build and host the updated documentation when the `main` branch is updated.

   * Create new workflow `build_docs.yaml`